aharri123/Seattle-Crime/README.md

 We'll be looking at which beats crimes occur in, since beats are the smallest area we can look at.
-Shown below is a  beat map for reference when looking at our later results, and also just to gain an idea of how the beats are spread out.
+Shown below is a non-interactive beat map for reference when looking at our later results, and also just to gain an idea of how the beats are spread out.

 ![precinctmap](https://user-images.githubusercontent.com/45251340/230751410-ce588931-d4c1-4dbf-8208-d232c6271c94.png)